tso-ansible/minishift/README.md

 Do these after the vm had been provisioned,

-1 create the centos7 repo but login as root first
+1. Create the centos7 repo but login as root first

 $ vi /etc/yum.repos.d/centos.repo